 Simple Floor Shelving Units: a Great Start to Organizing

 A shelving unit that sits on the floor is about as basic as you can get.
 Generally you don’t need any tools to assemble them.
 Put it together load ‘er up: easy peasy done and done.
 There’s a few considerations like how big your stuff is and how much it weighs.
-The Edsal MROP3618W5B Steel Storage Rack is a great option that comes in both a 36” with and a 60” width.
+The Edsal MROP3618W5B Steel Storage Rack availible on Amazon is a great option that comes in both a 36” with and a 60” width.
 Both are 18” deep and 72” wide with 5 shelves that hold 1000 lbs each.
-There are a few down sides to any unit of this kind.

-- There are 4 vertical posts that support the structure so even though the shelving is open, they can get in the way if your storage objects are a but to bit
+- There are 4 vertical posts that support the structure so even though the shelving is open, they can get in the way if your storage objects are a bit to big.

 - The shelving tends to be wire mesh which can create a problem for smaller objects that can fall through or spray cans that fall over easily

 - You are still using floor space albeit less than before

 - It creates a hard-to-clean area under the unit itself